 Whether you got here from a redirect from my existing website (www.RichGasaway.com) or you found this site through a web search or a link from another website, welcome.
 I’m glad you’re here.

 To say that situational awareness is important for first responders is a ridiculous understatement.
-It is the leading contributing factor for first responder near-miss events and is an often cited contributing factor in casualty investigation reports.
+Flawed situational awareness is the leading contributing factor identified in first responder near-miss events and is an often cited contributing factor in fatality investigation reports.

 I’d like to add the word catastrophically before the word important.
 It helps underscore the vital importance of situational awareness for first responder safety.